Library Information Related to COVID-19

 - Added links to AudioBookCloud, TeenBookCloud, RomanceBookCloud, and TumbleMath from TumbleBook.
 We already subscribe to TumbleBook Library.
 TumbleBook is making their collections available for free to schools and libraries through August 31, 2020.
 Thank you, TumbleBook!

 Details about your library account and services follow in this message.
 We are all sorry about closing the Library, but it is important for us all to be safe and healthy during this difficult time.

 Q: I don't have a library card.
 Can I can get one online?

 A: Yes.
 We can issue library cards while we are closed.
 Please visit https://www.tcpl.org/node/18905.

-Q: My books are overdue, but I can't return them if you are closed.
+Q: My books are due, and I'm not sure how to return them.
 What do I do?

 Q: Is there any way I can ask one of the librarians a reference question?